adejacques/sentinel-playbook/README.md

 [Learn more about automation rules](https://docs.microsoft.com/azure/sentinel/automate-incident-handling-with-automation-rules#creating-and-managing-automation-rules)

 After deployment, attach this playbook to an **automation rule** so it runs when the incident is created.

+After deploying the the playbook you will need to:
+- Grant Owner role to the User creating the automation rule in Resource Group scope (RG containing the playbook)
+- Grant Microsoft Sentinel Responder role to the playbook (Logic App) in Log Analytics workspace linked to Azure Sentinel scope